SAC: Neural Speech Codec with Semantic-Acoustic Dual-Stream Quantization: Limitations

 \section{Limitations}

 Although SAC demonstrates superior reconstruction quality and semantic representation within the speech domain, its generalizability to other types of audio signals, such as music and sounds, remains to be explored.
 A key challenge lies in the semantic tokenizer used in SAC, which is trained under ASR supervision on speech data and therefore primarily aligned with textual objectives.
 In contrast, the semantics in music and sound extend beyond linguistic alignment.
-To develop a more general-purpose audio codec based on the SAC dual-stream architecture, future work should focus on designing a universal audio semantic tokenizer.
+To develop a more general-purpose audio codec based on the SAC dual-stream architecture, future work should focus on designing a universal audio semantic encoder, potentially through multi-task supervision across modalities or self-supervised training on diverse audio data.